Aniket-16-S/Aniket-16-S/README.md

-# 👋 Hi, I'm Aniket Sandye
+# 👋 Hi, I'm Aniket

 Welcome to my GitHub profile!
 I'm an undergraduate tech enthusiast passionate about creating solutions that bridge the gap between code and real-world impact.